alphons/SegmentationStreaming/README.md

 After this, the script loads the m3u8 file on a regular basis (once every second) searches for new segments, if any, and these are also added to te media element.

-When experiencing an 404, the script terminates.
+When experiencing a 404 (not found), the script terminates.

-The javascript is programmed Asynschronous.
+The javascript is programmed Asynchronous.

 ```javascript
 'use strict';